junlimfe/Capstone3/README.md

 ![ford2](./Figure/Ford2.png)

 * **Preview of the trading strategy:** Below is the cumulative return of Ford in 2018 based on the aforementioned trading strategy.
+We generated $2.17 of profit on our initial $11 investment.

 ![waterfall](./Figure/Waterfall.png)